snowch/biginsight-examples/examples/BigR/README.md

-Run this example from the current directory:
+Run this example by changing into the current directory then executing:

 - on *nix using: